Mpaxlamitsounas/umu-commander/README.md

   * This is NOT equivalent to `umu-run --config <config_name>`, as vanilla umu configs do not support setting environment variables as of 07/2025.

 ### Installation/Usage
-There isn't much in the way of installation; download the source code, add `umu-commander/src` to your PYTHONPATH, add `umu-commander/src/umu_commander` to your PATH, and make `umu-commander.py` executable, then run with `umu-commander.py <verb>`. \
-Your python version should be at least 3.12, and umu-run must be on your PATH.
+Add umu-run to your PATH and then install with pipx by running `pipx install umu-commander`.
+After that you can invoke umu-commander by running `umu-commander <verb>`.